duddu/homebridge-shortcuts-buttons/README.md

 ### Semantic release and conventional changelog

 This repo uses [semantic-release](https://github.com/semantic-release/semantic-release) to publish github releases and npm packages.
 Among the other things, it perform commits analysis in order to determine when a new release is needed, so it's important that all commits messages follow the conventional-changelog syntax.
-To facilitate this, the repo enforces the use of [commitizen](https://github.com/commitizen/cz-cli) locally, via [husky](https://typicode.github.io/husky) `prepare-commit-msg` hook.